 Time in meetings

 You probably found this article after sitting through yet another painful meeting that turned out to be a complete waste of your time.
-Meetings are definitely one of the most important things to keep in check on your calendar as they have a way of creeping into your schedule and becoming recurring obligations that siphon time away from your priorities.
-Before you sink any more time into another week of pointless meetings, here are the questions you need to ask yourself when auditing the meetings on your calendar:
+Meeting time is one of the most important things to analyze as the average person attends 25.6 meetings/week – siphoning over half time in the workweek you could alternatively be spending getting stuff done.
+Before you sink any more time into pointless meetings, take a look at these time audit questions you can ask yourself about your meetings:

-- How many meetings do you attend each week?
+- How many meetings do you attend in a week?

 - Which meetings are NOT aligned to your priorities?